 - Help develop African defence capabilities in order to increase the ability of the African countries to handle conflicts on the continent on their own.

 The engagement of the Danish Armed Forces in Africa is based on the African states’ own wish for assistance in order to increase their capacity to handle conflicts and ensure stability.
 For this reason, the Danish Armed Forces have engaged in military cooperation and operations in Africa for a number of years.
-Currently, Danish defence stabilisation efforts are focusing on eastern Africa and initiatives include support to the East African Standby Force (EASF) and regional peace support training centers.
+Currently, Danish defence stabilisation efforts are focusing on Estern Africa and initiatives include support to the Eastern Africa Standby Force (EASF) and regional peace support training centers.
 Denmark also supports Kenya in the effort to increase the capacity of its fleet to maintain control over the country’s territorial waters.
-As part of the stabilisation support Denmark has deployed a number of military advisors
+As part of the stabilisation effort Denmark has deployed a number of military advisors